 Therefore, liquid aminos like Coconut Secret or Bragg’s are not equivalent to ketoanalogues.

 An important consideration when using liquid aminos is the sodium content.
 This can range from 90mg to several hundred milligrams of sodium per serving.
-Be sure to read the label so you know how much sodium is in your liquid aminos.

 Are ketoanalogues related to the keto diet?